Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

-Obtaining the top-view semantics $\bevmap$, we can project~\cite{hartley2003multiple} it to perspective view with camera parameters as well as plane assumption.
-Fig.~\ref{fig:gt_persp}(a) demonstrates the effectiveness of our mapping.
-Our back projection can indeed recover the occluded regions and aligns the semantics well with respect to input image in perspective view.

-{\textbf{Loss Functions on Perspective Semantics Module:}} Similarly, we introduce the loss function for PS module as:
+\paragraph{Perspective semantics module} Obtaining the top-view semantics $\bevmap$, we can project~\cite{hartley2003multiple} it to perspective view with camera parameters as well as plane assumption.
+We demonstrate the effectiveness of our projection in Fig.~\ref{fig:gt_persp}(a).
+Similarly, the loss function for the PS module is defined as:

-where $\hat{x}^p_i$ and $x^p_i$ denotes our predictions and the back-projected ground-truth of the perspective semantics of $i$-th sample in $\mathcal{D}$.
+where $\hat{x}^p_i$ and $x^p_i$ denotes our predictions and the back-projected ground-truth of the perspective semantics of sample $i$ in $\mathcal{D}$.